Bread Pudding

 You can bake in individual ramekins for single-serving portions, or bake it all in an 8×8 dish.
 Just make sure you keep your eye on it, and bake for less time in the single serving dishes.

-As the dish cools, it will “deflate” slightly and settle down further:
+Once baking is done, as the dish cools, it will “deflate” slightly and settle down further:

 The raisins should now be juicy and plump, and the bread and custard will have combined into a new texture that’s creamy and rich.
+That’s the perfect bread pudding!

 Baklava and Peanut Butter Pie are some of my favorite make-ahead desserts for special occasions.
 Enjoy!